Unusual Options Activity Insight: Delta Air Lines | Benzinga

 Unusual Options Activity Insight: Delta Air Lines

-Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Friday.
-The stock price moved down to $40.16 following the option alert.
+Shares of Delta Air Lines (NYSE:DAL) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $39.81.

 - Option Type: SWEEP